 FOOD & DRINK TOURS

 Learn about the city's most important beverage on Seattle by Foot's signature tour, the Seattle Coffee Crawl.
 During the 2.5-hour walking tour, you'll stop at cafes for at least six different samples, and you'll learn about different brewing techniques, types of roasts, and the philosophies that make each coffeehouse unique.
+There's also the private (six-person max) Caffeinated City Tour, and Seattle Kids Tour, a morning stroll to downtown's most children-friendly haunts.

 The Wing Luke Museum offers two regular tours of its neighborhood—the busy International District, known for its complicated history and incredible restaurants—both of which include admission to the museum itself.
 On the three-hour Bruce Lee's Chinatown tour, you'll learn about the famous martial artist who lived and was buried in Seattle, see highlights including his first martial arts studio and first practice space, and eat a meal at a local restaurant featuring some of his favorite dishes.
 Take the comprehensive 90-minute Touch of Chinatown option and you'll learn about the neighborhood's history, sights, and smells from a local guide.
 On Friday afternoons, carefully curated neighborhood food tours are also available, with different themes throughout the year: "The Rice Stuff" (through June), "Grilled Things and Chicken Wings" (July through September), and the "Twilight Noodle Slurp" (October through December).
+And finally, there's the INS Building Tour around the old U.S. Immigration & Naturalization Service Building, where new immigrants started their new American lives (available select Saturdays in July and September).

 Learn about windows, building materials, public parks, urban history, and other parts of Seattle you might not have noticed otherwise.
 SAF's schedule changes often, but their unique two-hour tour options include several downtown offerings, like "Diamonds & Gold: The Art Deco Skyscraper Northwest Style," "Greatest Hits: Chart Toppers and Heart-Stoppers" (which includes the impressive Central Library), and "Design Details: Lions, Griffins & Walruses, Oh My!"
 They also offer neighborhood tours of places including Capitol Hill and Queen Anne.